 Managing horses inside is also much more convenient for people.
 If you have ever helped with feeding at High Hopes in the pouring rain, blazing sun or driving snow, you can understand exactly what we mean.
 It is much easier to walk down an indoor barn aisle to feed grain and hay than it is to haul full bales across a paddock or apply fly masks or blankets outside in the weather.
 It takes double the human effort (at least) to feed and care for horses who live out than those who live in barns.

 Our horses have vibrant social lives because they live out in herds.
 Even for those who are kept solo in their own paddock, they have friends across the fence.
 And having other horses nearby makes each of them feel secure.
 They rely on each other for alerting if there is something to worry about, someone to keep a watch while they sleep or eat, someone to scratch their back and just hang out with.
-We cannot say enough about how important social bonds and a sense of security are for horses.
+Their sense of security comes from having other horses to rely on, “teamwork makes the dream work” when it comes to confident and comfortable horses!
+We cannot say enough about how important the social bonds and a sense of security are for horses.
 These are not solitary animals by any means…they have got to have a herd.
 Without it, they are simply not at their best.

 Keeping them outside and providing the same level of care as if they were kept inside is a big undertaking, it take many people and it can be expensive.
 But as you now know, it is in the best interest of the horse, which is our highest priority.